Fractional CO2 Laser Skin Resurfacing

 Modern scientific advances have produced lasers that are safe and yield great results in experienced hands.
 The fractional CO2 laser uses light-energy to resurface the top layer of the skin and produce new collagen and offers less risk than non-fractionated ablative laser treatments.1 Thermal injury is created in microscopic treatment zones made up of columns of tissue.
 The skin then regenerates through wound remodeling, and new collagen is produced.

 CO2 Laser Skin Resurfacing in Houston

 The physicians at My Houston Surgeons will sometimes recommend pairing CO2 laser treatments with the incorporation of customized nourishing and anti-aging products.
 To that effect, our team has developed and tested post-treatment and maintenance skincare regimens for optimum CO2 Laser Skin Resurfacing treatment results.
-Learn more about our CO2 Laser Post Procedure Skincare Kit and CO2 Laser Maintenance Skincare Kit here.
+Inquire about our CO2 Laser Post Procedure Skincare Kit and CO2 Laser Maintenance Skincare Kit at your appointment!